 Students must attend the school which lies within the attendance area where their parent/guardian resides.
 Students may not attend other schools in the system except with the permission of the Fayette County Board of Education.
 If the parent/guardian moves to another attendance area within the county after the start of the school year, the parents/guardians have the option of allowing their children to remain at their current school for the remainder of the school year.
 In such cases, the parents/guardians must receive written approval from School Operations for their children to attend school out of their assigned area.
-Acceptable behavior and attendance, to include on time arrival and pick up, and academic achievement are required in order for this permission to remain valid.
+Acceptable behavior and attendance, including on time arrival and pick up, academic achievement, and maintaining a cooperative relationship with the school are required for this permission to remain valid.
 Bus transportation will not be provided.
 At the beginning of the next school year, the parents/guardians are required to enroll their children in the school they are assigned to attend based on the location of their residence.
-For information on your school attendance zone go the School Zone Search tab on the www.fcboe.org website.
+For information on your school attendance zone go to the School Zone Search tab on the www.fcboe.org website.